AzaharSK/NajrinPracticeaRepo/Java/Collections_theory.md

 ## Types of LinkedList:
 - `Singly Linked List` - Has single - `next` reference link
 - `Doubly Linked List` - Has double - `next` and `prev` reference links
-- `Circular Linked List` - is a linked list where the last node does NOT point to null - Used in Circular Queue / Ring Buffer concept - where data Overwriten after reaching max capacity.
+- `Circular Linked List` - is a linked list where the last node pointing to the firdt node - and does NOT point to null - Used in Circular Queue / Ring Buffer concept - where data Overwriten after reaching max capacity.

 ## LinkedList collection in Java offering fast insertion and deletion but slow random access.
 LinkedList implements